spdx/spdx-spec/chapters/4-file-information.md

 </File>
 ```

-## 4.9 Artifact of Project Name (deprecated) <a name="4.9"></a>
+## F.9 Artifact of project name field (deprecated) <a name="4.9"></a>

 **4.9.1** Purpose: To indicate that a file has been derived from a specific project.

 **4.9.2** Intent: To make it easier for recipients of the SPDX file to determine the original source of the identified file.
-If the project is not described in an SPDX Document, then ArtifactOf can be used.
+If the project is not described in an SPDX Document, then `ArtifactOf` can be used.

 If the project is described in another SPDX Document, then Relationship should be used.

 **4.9.3** Cardinality: Optional, one or many.

 **4.9.4** Data Format: Single line of text.
-In `tag:value` format the ArtifactOfProjectName must precede any optional ArtifactOf optional properties (e.g. ArtifactOfHomePage and ArtifactOfURI).
+In `tag:value` format the ArtifactOfProjectName shall precede any optional ArtifactOf optional properties (e.g. ArtifactOfHomePage and ArtifactOfURI).

 **4.9.5** Tag: `ArtifactOfProjectName:`